BIGJRA/BIGJRA.github.io/rejuv.md

 3. Head into the Lost Castle to talk to Spector in the upper room.

-4. Head into Narcissa’s gym.
+4. Head into Narcissa's gym.
 Head through the backstage theatre as normal and talk to Spector when you see him.

 5. Finally, meet him in the gym auditorium for a battle!